-Guest Policy: Guests are welcome to visit our learning community during class time and seminar meetings with discretionary approval from course faculty in advance of the requested visit.
-It is the host student's responsibility to contact the faculty with details about the requested guest visit and await approval.
-Guests must abide by all expectations.
+Guest Policy: Guests are welcome to visit during class time and seminar meetings with discretionary approval from course faculty in advance of the requested visit.

-Inclement Weather: In the event of bad weather or emergencies students should check with television or radio stations for announcements of campus closures.
+Inclement Weather: In the event of bad weather or emergencies students should check with television, web pages, and radio stations for announcements of campus closures.
 Students can also call the main campus line 867-6000 to get the latest news regarding a campus closure or delay.
 Since many students in the program travel from relatively distant locations, faculty may decide to cancel program meeting even if campus is open.
-If we do this we will send an all-program email prior to 3:00 pm.
-You are responsible for checking your email.
+If we do this we will send an all-program email by 3:00 pm.